 Health experts have been ringing the alarm over antimicrobial resistance for so long that it seems to have become part of our collective background noise, like the endless rasp of waves on the shore.
 And like stupid tourists, we sleep in the sun while the tide comes in.

-I have to say that a little pithiness is warranted, because if we find ourselves still in this situation in 2021, I’m going to be either, a) A disgruntled cash-strapped senior lecturer / reader / professor with a serious Cassandra complex; b) long since departed from research due to lack of funding; or c) dead, or missing a limb, due to an untreatable bacterial infection, or grieving over the same in a loved one.
+A little pithiness is warranted, because if we find ourselves still in this situation in 2021, I’m going to be either, a) A disgruntled cash-strapped senior lecturer / reader / professor with a serious Cassandra complex; b) long since departed from research due to lack of funding; or c) dead, or missing a limb, due to an untreatable bacterial infection, or grieving over the same in a loved one.

 There is a lot of pussy-footing around, and needless to say that governments need to put money where their inordinately large mouth is and start paving the way for incentives for drug discovery.
 In the meanwhile, what can we lowly researchers do?
 Well, we can actually get heavily involved in drug discovery ourselves, and on this subject I have several of my own pithy points to make:

 2. For well over a decade people have lamented that fact that all the antibiotics we have are targeted at a handful of bacterial physiological processes, i.e. interfering with DNA, proteins, a couple of metabolic pathways, or the components of the wall that bacterial cells use to keep their insides from becoming their outsides.
 Thus, a large number of labs invest much time and effort in identifying new physiological targets for drugs.
-This is all very well, and very academic, but my retort has always been, ‘What drugs?’
-This is the crux of the matter; it’s all very well having new targets, but if you have no drugs, what good is that?
+This is all very well, and very academic, but my retort has always been: ‘What drugs?’
+This is the crux of the matter.
+It’s all very well having new targets, but if you have no drugs, what good is that?
 What we need are drugs, and what we already have are a set of awesomely good and pretty well characterised targets.
-So let’s just go fill the arsenal full of drugs that hit those targets we have shall we, because by my clock we’ve got 15 years even if we know the target and find a new drug tomorrow; if you want to add a new target on to that, you may as well add another 5-10 years to that tally.
+So let’s just go fill the arsenal full of drugs that hit those targets we have shall we?
+By my clock we’ve got 15 years even if we know the target and find a new drug tomorrow; if you want to add a new target on to that, you may as well add another 5-10 years to that tally.

 3. The ‘Analogue Age’, so defined by Prof Tony Coates as the age when the original set of natural compounds were modified slightly (to make an analogue) to overcome bacterial resistance to them, may yet be useful for the refinement of some older antibiotics.
 Chemical technology has advanced apace, and there may be scope to take very old antibiotics such as colistin, which I’m assuming was one of those drugs Frank referred to as, ‘our most clumsy, brutal antibiotics’, and reduce their toxicity.
 Likewise, there are moves afoot to consider ways of taking some of the successful anti-MRSA drugs and re-tasking them to Gram-negative bacteria by developing ways to get them past the intrinsic (i.e naturally occurring, rather than acquired) resistance Gram-negatives have to many drugs.